LAST UPDATED: 17 February 2017

-As the starting signal goes off, and eight lean dogs surge forward along the sandy racetrack, more than one life hangs in the balance.
+As the starting signal goes off, and eight dogs surge forward along the sandy racetrack, more than one life hangs in the balance.

 How many of these remarkable animals will make it to the finish line without being injured — and fast enough to make them 'worth' keeping alive?

 Dig below the shiny public façade of greyhound racing, and you'll find something much uglier.
-Far from being 'family friendly' entertainment, this cruel industry churns relentlessly through money and lives.
+Far from being 'family friendly' entertainment, this cruel betting industry churns relentlessly through money and lives.

 And your tax dollars are keeping it afloat.

 So, what's the return on this massive investment of public funds?
 An epidemic of gambling.
-Per capita, Australians gamble more than any other country, with $4 billion wagered on greyhound racing each year.
+Per capita, Australians gamble more than any other country, with $4 billion wagered on greyhound racing bets each year.

 A Productivity Commission review estimated the total social cost of problem gambling to be at least $4.7 billion a year.
 And a 2014 Price Waterhouse Coopers report concluded that the NSW racing industry is a 'consumptive sector', and doesn't 'generate any significant productivity benefits to the rest of the economy'.

 Used and discarded by this industry at an appalling rate, greyhounds are on the front line of suffering.
 Just one in 10 greyhound pups born will live out a full lifespan.
-Thousands of puppies are killed each year, deemed unlikely to make successful racing dogs.
+Thousands of puppies are killed each year, deemed unlikely to make successful greyhound racing dogs.
 Four out of five greyhounds who do go onto race will be killed upon retirement — usually without even seeing their fifth birthday.